yangh567/level4-project/template/timelog.md

 * *5 hours* reading the articles about how to identify different cancers based on the changes on reference at the position of genome
 * *5 minutes* writing timelog

+## 12 Nov 2020 Thursday
+* *3 hours* read article about how to perform graph convolutional network on tumor data
+* *5 minutes* writing timelog